An overview of disciplinary and regulatory proceedings

-This guide is intended to assist professional persons by providing an overview of how disciplinary proceedings usually work.
+This is an overview of how disciplinary proceedings usually work.
 It is designed to provide simple outline but all professional regulators operate under their own regulatory code and their powers are derived from statute unique to the particular profession.
 For example, the Solicitors Regulation Authority derives its powers from the Solicitors Act 1974 (and the Legal Services Act 2007), the General Medical Council from the Medical Act 1983 and the General Dental Council from the Dentists Act 1984.
 However, generally speaking, each of the regulators operate in a similar fashion when investigating disciplinary issues and are obviously bound to comply with the European Convention on Human Rights.

 - If you are under investigation by your regulator then it is likely to write to you in the first instance simply to inform you that they are investigating.
 Sometimes, it is not as simple as this and the Regulator can exercise interim powers if it considers that it is necessary to protect the public.
 Thus, it could intervene in a practice or impose conditions on practice.
 In more extreme cases, it could suspend your ability to practice but this is rare.